vproiss/Bidirectional-Multi-Step-Reference-Game/README.md

 # Multi-Step Bidirectional Reference Game

 A multi-step bidirectional reference game with a self-play agent that undertakes both the "sender" and the "receiver" roles.
+Goal: create and learn a new language from scratch.
 The agent was trained using the REINFORCE algorithm to maximize its cumulative reward.
+Keywords: reinforcement learning + natural language processing + transformer.

 ## Project Set-Up